realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

 ---

-## Dear Friend, Yeshua’s Cross Is Our Salvation
+## Dear Friend, Yeshua’s Tree Is Our Salvation

-Beloved, the claim that Yeshua of Nazareth was crucified as the Messiah may challenge Jewish expectations, but it is the heart of God’s redemptive plan.
+Beloved, the claim that Yeshua of Nazareth was crucified as the Messiah may challenge Jewish expectations, but it is the heart of G-d’s redemptive plan.
 With love and certainty, we proclaim: **Yeshua, crucified and risen, is Israel’s Messiah**!
-His death on the cross fulfills the Tanakh’s prophecies, atones for our sins, and offers eternal life to all who trust Him.
-Let’s explore this truth together, trusting the God of Abraham, Isaac, and Jacob to reveal His Messiah.
+His death on the tree fulfills the Tanakh’s prophecies, atones for our sins, and offers eternal life to all who trust Him.
+Let’s explore this truth together, trusting the G-d of Abraham, Isaac, and Jacob to reveal His Messiah.

 ---